Blog header image: Understanding Brand Guidelines article.

 Rules guide the use of brand elements and should be established for things such as:

-• Logo usage.
-Which logos are OK to use where?
-How should it be applied to branded items?
-Can it be placed on other graphics?
+• Logos: Which logos are acceptable to use where?
+How should they be applied to branded items?
+Can they be placed on other graphics?

-• Icons.
-Which icons are OK to use?
+• Icons: Which icons are acceptable to use?
 Should they be kept at a certain size?
 Do they need to be a certain color?

 These concrete standards keep everyone aligned when creating any visual and written communication and provide the clarity needed to work quickly and confidently.